jesshas/garden/README.md

-# MeanApp
+# Garden

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

-Shout out to @slaterjoseph for all of your mentorship and letting me borrow your arduino.
+Shout out to @slater407 for all of your mentorship and letting me borrow your arduino.

 # Frontend

-## Angular 6 dashboard-style frontend.
+## Angular 6 dashboard-style frontend
 `$ npm install`

 `$ ng serve` --> `http://localhost:4200/`